 A majority of clients who use Fiverr are small to mid-sized business owners, entrepreneurs, or startup founders.
 They are looking for reasonably-priced freelancers to do short tasks that can be turned around quickly.

-Some of the most popular services currently offered on Fiverr include logo design, web design, writing and editing, video editing, translation, and programming and tech.
+Some of the most popular services currently offered on Fiverr include logo design, web design, writing and editing, video editing, bookkeeping, translation, and programming and tech.
 Needless to say, there are many more services you can offer on the site.

 You can also offer virtual assistant services, do voiceover work, write songs or jingles, or consult on a variety of topics.
 There is even a ‘lifestyle’ section of the site where you can offer services like relationship advice, fitness coaching, and even gaming coaching.

 Consider what your current skill set and experience is.
 Then browse through the site to consider which services you can potentially offer along with how much other sellers are charging.